 Click here to view a summary of the amendment.
 (Updated June 13, 2023)

 On November 24, 2020, City Council voted to amend the Downtown Urban Renewal Plan and remove the project specific cap on tax increment funds for the Farmers Market, which will make it possible for the build out of the full Farmers Market project including the pavilion (For more details on the Farmers Market visit our project website).

-The 2020 Plan Amendment does not add or remove projects from the 2016 plan and does not change the district boundaries.
-See below for more information about the projects included in the Downtown Urban Renewal Plan.
+The 2020 Plan Amendment did not add or remove projects from the 2016 plan and did not change the district boundaries.

 2016 Downtown Urban Renewal Plan Amendment

 On June 13, 2016 Council amended the Downtown Urban Renewal Plan, which made the four projects eligible for urban renewal funds: High-Speed Fiber, Farmers Market Space Improvements , 1059 Willamette (Lane Community College (LCC) Old Building Redevelopment), and Park Blocks & Open Space Improvements